Glider-Geo-Service/Taxi-Inspection-Verification-Bots/README.md

 In Belarus, taxi drivers must complete a **medical inspection** (for the driver) and a **technical inspection** (for the vehicle) before starting their shifts.
 The **dispatcher platform** connects drivers with passengers, while **taxi parks** (back-office administration) manage operations and compliance.

-To ensure that only inspected drivers can access the dispatcher service, we have developed a **elegram three-bot solution** for verification.
+To ensure that only inspected drivers can access the dispatcher service, we have developed **Telegram three-bot solution** for inspection verification.

 ---